 If you’re young, retirement may seem such a long way off that losing part of your salary to auto-enrolment feels like a tax.
 Maybe you won’t live long enough to retire.
 Your daily expenses may seem far more urgent.
 Why not put off saving for retirement till you’re a bit older and you can afford it?
 There are several problems with this thinking.

 A 22-year-old today has more than a 74% chance of reaching age 70.
 As you get older, the probability increases.
 By the time you reach 40, the probability is over 82%.
-So betting on not reaching retirement would probably lose.
+So relying on not reaching retirement would be inconsistent with the probabilities.

-If you opt out, you’re actually turning away free money from both your employer and HMRC.
+Opting out means missing employer contributions and tax relief that would otherwise be added to your pension.
 The minimum employee contribution is 5% of any gross salary over £6,240 (the qualifying salary).
 Assuming you’re a basic rate taxpayer, you’ll get back 20% of your contribution as tax relief.
 This reduces your net contribution to just 4% of qualifying salary.
 But your employer will also contribute a minimum of 3% of your qualifying salary, tax-free.
 This means that at least 8% will go into your pension pot.
 In effect, for every £1 taken from your net pay, you’ll get £2 paid into your pension.
 This works out even better if you’re a higher rate taxpayer.
 Also some employers may offer even more generous pension terms.

 The earlier you start building a pension pot, the more time it has to grow.
 Let’s assume average real growth (i.e. adjusted for inflation) will be 5%. £1,000 invested for 35 years would grow to £5,516, compared to £3,385 after 25 years, or £1,629 after just 10 years.
 So if you start later, you’ll need to pay much more in to achieve the same result at retirement.